mitodl/mitx-grading-library/docs/grading_lists/single_list_grader.md

 )
 ```

 To receive full points for this problem, a student would enter `cat, dog` or `dog, cat` into the input box.
 Entering `cat, octopus` or just `cat` will receive half points.
-The `answers` key is a python list of the individual answers you wish to require, and is a required key for `SingleListGrader`.
+The `answers` key is a python list of the individual answers you wish to use.

 You can use a tuple of lists to specify multiple lists of answers, just like normal ItemGraders.